Psychiatry: Earliest knowledge

 In the 6th century AD, Lin Xie carried out an early psychological experiment, in which he asked people to draw a square with one hand and at the same time draw a circle with the other (ostensibly to test people's vulnerability to distraction).
-It has been cited that this was an early psychatric experiment.
+It has been cited that this was an early psychiatric experiment.

 The Islamic Golden Age fostered early studies in Islamic psychology and psychiatry, with many scholars writing about mental disorders.
 The Persian physician Muhammad ibn Zakariya al-Razi, also known as "Rhazes", wrote texts about psychiatric conditions in the 9th century.
 As chief physician of a hospital in Baghdad, he was also the director of one of the first bimaristans in the world.